awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 You can optionally associate a route table with an internet gateway or a virtual private gateway \(gateway route table\)\.
 This enables you to specify routing rules for inbound traffic that enters your VPC through the gateway\.
 For more information, see [Gateway Route Tables](#gateway-route-table)\.

-There is a limit on the number of route tables that you can create per VPC\.
-There is also a limit on the number of routes that you can add per route table\.
-For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.
+There is a quota on the number of route tables that you can create per VPC\.
+There is also a quota on the number of routes that you can add per route table\.
+For more information, see [Amazon VPC Quotas](amazon-vpc-limits.md)\.

 **Topics**
 + [Routes](#route-table-routes)